Addressing Bias in Online Selection with Limited Budget of Comparisons: Introduction

-In contrast, works more aligned with ours have explored the secretary problem under additional constraints, making it more challenging to solve.
-Notably, \citet{correa2021fairness} introduced the multi-color secretary problem, where totally ordered candidates belonging to different groups, and only the partial order within each group, consistent with the total order, can be accessed.
-They designed an asymptotically optimal strategy for selecting the best candidate, in the sense of selecting the best candidate, taking into account fairness considerations.
-A closely related prophet problem of online multi-group selection has been studied in \cite{arsenis2022individual} and \cite{correa2021fairness}.
-Similarly, \citet{salem2019closing} analyze a poset-secretary problem, in which a partially ordered set is revealed sequentially and the goal is to select $k$-candidates with the highest score.
-Partially ordered secretaries have also been previously considered by~\citet{freij2010partially}, with the goal of selecting \emph{any} maximal element.
-Another related problem has been considered in~\cite{monahan1980optimal, monahan1982state}, where the goal is to optimally stop a target process assuming that only a related process is observed.
-In this case, the author introduces a mechanism for acquiring information from the target process.
-Yet, the budget is not assumed to be fixed, and only a penalized version is considered.
+\paragraph{Different information settings} In some practical scenarios, the secretary problem may present a pessimistic model.
+Therefore, variants with additional information have been studied.
+For example, \citet{Gilbert2006} explored a scenario where candidates' values are independently drawn from a known distribution.
+Other studies have examined potential improvements with other types of information, such as samples \citep{correa2021secretary} or machine-learned advice \citep{antoniadis2020secretary, advice-2021, benomar2023advice}.
+Conversely, some works more closely aligned with ours have investigated more constrained settings.
+Notably, \citet{correa2021fairness} introduced the multi-color secretary problem, where totally ordered candidates belong to different groups, and only the partial order within each group, consistent with the total order, can be accessed.
+Under fairness constraints, they designed an asymptotically optimal strategy for selecting the best candidate.
+Other settings with only partial information have been studied as well.
+For example, ~\cite{monahan1980optimal, monahan1982state} addressed the optimal stopping of a target process when only a related process is observed, and they designed mechanisms for acquiring information from the target process.
+However, these works do not assume a fixed budget and instead consider a penalized version of the problem.

-This paper also intersects with other works on online algorithms, where the decision-maker is permitted to query a limited number of hints during execution.
-Such settings have been studied, for example, in online linear optimization \cite{BhaskaraCKP21} and the caching problem \cite{im2022parsimonious}.
-Another related field is \textit{advice complexity} \cite{dobrev2009measuring, arora2009computational, bockenhauer2009advice, komm2016introduction, boyar2017online}, where the goal is to determine the minimal size of advice necessary to achieve certain performance guarantees or computational bounds in decision problems.
+\paragraph{Online algorithms with limited advice} This paper also relates to other works on online algorithms, where the decision-maker is allowed to query a limited number of hints during execution.
+The objective of these analyses is to measure how the performance improves with the number of permitted hints.
+Such settings have been studied, for example, in online linear optimization \citep{BhaskaraCKP21}, caching, \citep{im2022parsimonious}, paging \citep{antoniadis2023paging}, scheduling \citep{benomarnon}, metrical task systems \citep{sadek2024algorithms}, clustering \citep{silwal2023kwikbucks}, and sorting \citep{bai2024sorting, benomar2024learning}.
+Another related paper by \cite{drygala2023online} studies a penalized version of the Bahncard problem with costly hints.